 Get ready to experience a culinary adventure on the high seas because Norwegian Cruise Line has recently revamped its main dining room experience across its entire fleet.

 Join me as I highlight what’s new and what’s improved in NCL’s dining experience.
-My point of reference will be Prima, one of NCL’s newest ships, as it was the first to feature the new menus.
+I will reference Prima, one of NCL’s newest ships, as it was the first to feature the new menus.

 What Is New About the Norwegian Cruise Line Menus?